Getting started: Web Push Notifications

 - Create a new app, and create your first API key in the API Keys tab of the dashboard.

-- Your API key will need the
+- Your API key needs the

 - A modern browser that supports the Push API (Chrome, Firefox, or Edge recommended).
 Safari has limited Web Push support.